annagabain/Mom-Schedule/README.md

 **python3 manage.py runserver**

-Two devices for responsovoty: a laptop and iPhone 8
+Two devices for responsivoty: a laptop and an iPhone 8

 ### Automatic Testing - Writing Functions